Selling WP101: From solopreneur to team player

 “Is this all there is?”

 Keeping the WordPress 101 videos up to date with every release of WordPress was an enormous challenge.
 After updating the series more than 25 times, I’d begun to feel burned out.
-Several of my friends said they were surprised I didn’t burn out much sooner!

 I couldn’t quite pinpoint what was wrong, but I knew something had to change.

-It was time to move on.
+I knew it was time to move on.
 But to what, exactly?

-If not the ‘Video Tutorial Guy,’ then what?
+If not the ‘Video Tutorial Guy’ what?

 I began to wonder if my years as a ‘solopreneur’ had rendered me completely unemployable.
 But deep down, I felt that something better was on the way.
-Something had to be.

-In other words, “So what.
+In other words, “Hmm.
 Now what?”

 So, I went to MotivationCode.com and took the assessment.